 Reports in recent years have shown that there is a shortage of language skills in Ireland and that this could be holding Ireland back in terms of competing internationally.
-Ireland and Scotland are the only 2 countries in the European Union, where it is not obligatory to learn a foreign language in school and Ireland also has the highest percentage of citizens in the EU (66%) that are not fluent in languages other than their first language.
+Ireland is one of the few countries in the European Union, where it is not obligatory to learn a foreign language in school and Ireland also has the highest percentage of citizens in the EU (66%) that are not fluent in languages other than their first language.

 With this skills gap comes opportunity, graduates who have studied a foreign language are in a strong position in the labour market.
 A second European language has been shown to increase long-term job opportunities and graduates who have a language combined with another skill, like marketing or sales, are even more employable as the employment market continues to become more global.
 Many companies communicate with clients internationally and so the ability to speak another language can be an advantage in many fields.